enz/pentobi/libpentobi_base/Pentobi-SGF.md

 Character Set
 -------------

+Only UTF-8 is supported as the character set.
+Files without a `CA` property are interpreted as UTF-8.
+This differs from the original SGF standard, which specified ISO-8859-1 (Latin1) as the default.

+### Note
-UTF-8 should be used as the character set.
-Pentobi always writes files in UTF-8 and indicates that with the `CA` property.
-Pentobi versions before 13.0 can only read SGF files encoded in UTF-8 or ISO-8859-1 (Latin1).
-As specified by the SGF standard, ISO-8859-1 is assumed for files without `CA` property.
+Even if Pentobi always wrote files with UTF-8 encoding, some earlier versions supported loading files with different encodings and assumed ISO-8859-1 for files without a `CA` property.
+Pentobi versions before 13.0 could read SGF files encoded in UTF-8 or ISO-8859-1.
+Versions before 19.0 could read all encodings handled by the Qt 5 library.
+Starting with Pentobi 19.0, support for encodings other than UTF-8 was dropped.

 Game Property
 -------------